Aywa Runtime Documentation

 Signed leases, offline validation, fair renewal.

-The runtime should validate a public-key signed license locally and renew it in the background when the subscription is active.
+The runtime validates a signed license locally and renews it in the background when the subscription is active.
 If the network is unavailable, the runtime continues through the signed lease and grace window instead of depending on a per-call SaaS check.

 Issue

-Control plane issues a signed license with plan, instance allowance, expiration, grace, and key id.
+Control plane issues a signed license with plan, Runtime Slot allowance, expiration, grace, and key id.

 Run